Debajeet-1411/NGO_SOCIAL_INTERATION/README.md

 npm run dev    # starts on http://localhost:5173

 Open the frontend in browser.
 Register an NGO account then create a request.

+## Disclaimar
+it is still in development face so many features wont work. if u still want to preview the project. copy:
+-index.html
+-style.css
+-script.js
+and double click on index.html